methods hero image

 Stage 7.
 Quality assurance

-If you’re the client, never ever omit the testing stage.
+If you are a client, never skip the testing stage.
 There are no minor issues when it comes to website performance.
 Believe us, your website’s visitors will notice every teeny-tiny bug.
+After the integration test, we move on to the functional and UI tests and end up with manual smoke testing.

 Stage 8.
 Launch